The Dandy Warhols – Welcome to the Monkey House: #491 of best 1,000 albums ever!

 So why is The Dandy Warhols’ Welcome to the Monkey House on this best 1,000 albums ever thing?

-While I could be wrong, my sense over the years has been that The Dandy Warhols are not always the most respected of bands by way of many music fans and critics.
-Just as one example, the All Music review of Welcome to the Monkey House casually lobs words and phrases around like “smirky,” “empty-sounding,” “gloriously blank,” and “cleverly stupid” (cleverly stupid?
-We talking about Roman Roy from Succession here or what?).
+Just as one example, the All Music review of Welcome to the Monkey House casually lobs phrases like “smirky,” “empty-sounding,” “gloriously blank,” and “cleverly stupid” (cleverly stupid – Roman Roy from Succession, anyone?).

-At the risk of being wrong twice over, I disagree with Heather Phares at All Music and I disagree with the general take that the Dandies aren’t good.
-While certainly the band has a very particular hipster, posing (yet not poseur) vibe, if you can dig, they are a damned good rock ‘n roll band.
+Call me doubly wrong, but I disagree with Heather Phares at All Music and I disagree with the general take that the Dandies aren’t good.
+They’ve always had a hipster, posing (but not poseur) vibe – and if you can dig that, they’re a damned good rock ‘n’ roll band.

-I’m pretty sure the band has never leveraged electronic effects* better than on “We Used To Be Friends,” and overall it’s an absolute crusher.
+The band has never leveraged electronic effects better than on “We Used To Be Friends,” and overall it’s an absolute crusher.
 As ever, The Dandy Warhols are masters at conjuring incredible alt rock hooks while maintaining a fine pop sensibility.
-And Courtney Taylor-Taylor’s use of a falsetto vocal range on the chorus here really sets the song apart as truly unique.
+And Courtney Taylor-Taylor’s use of a falsetto vocal range on the chorus sets the song apart as unforgettable.

-* After listening to “We Used To Be Friends” a bunch of times during the writing of this piece, the electronic effects started to remind me of those used by U2 on albums like Achtung Baby and Zooropa.
+After listening to “We Used To Be Friends” a bunch of times during the writing of this piece, I realized those electronic effects started to remind me of those used by U2 on albums like Achtung Baby (#216 of best 1,000 albums ever) and Zooropa (#728).

-“I Am Over It” leverages a nice dark and synth-y hook and slightly odd effects to create a very specific and cool mood.
+“I Am Over It” leverages a nice dark and synth-y hook and slightly odd production to create a very specific and cool mood.

 Pop culture stuff that’s somehow related to The Dandy Warhols’ Welcome to the Monkey House

 If you’re a TV fan, you might be familiar with The Dandy Warhols by way of their association with the 2000s show, Veronica Mars.
-It’s a very good show that’s even forward leaning in some respects, in terms of that it’s a quirky drama with a lot of comedic elements, a strong female lead character in Kristen Bell (who is great in everything), and a really nice mix of mystery and teen drama/soapy bits.
+It’s a very good show that’s even forward leaning in some respects, a quirky mystery-drama with sharp comedy beats, anchored by Kristen Bell (great in everything), blending mystery with soapy teen drama.

 The theme song is “We Used To Be Friends,” which fits the mood and vibe of the show perfectly, somehow.

 It also made me consider that the 2000s were boom times for great TV show theme songs.
-There are a few great ones these days (Succession particularly jumps to mind) but many shows have gone away from lengthy credit sequences in favor of a title card, or perhaps a very short intro sequence a la Breaking Bad (I’ll add that the slightly longer retro guitar sequence that fronts Better Call Saul is magical, I must say).
+There are a few great ones these days (Succession particularly jumps to mind) but many shows have gone away from lengthy credit sequences in favor of a title card, or perhaps a very short intro sequence a la Breaking Bad (I’ll add that the slightly longer retro guitar sequence that fronts Better Call Saul is magical).

 It still gives me chills.